jonsag/pi-heating/piHeatingLCD/README - piHeatingLCD.md

 The LCD and buttons will work if:
 ----------
 * you have a schedule that always keep a low temperature
+* you have a second schedule that pulls up the temperature at certain times
 * you have a single mode that pulls up the temperature
 * you have a single timer that pulls up the temperature